Walmart Black Friday 2019: These are the best deals now

 •See All

-Discuss: Black Friday 2019 at Walmart: The best deals you can get right now
+Discuss: Black Friday 2019 at Walmart: PS4, Xbox, TVs, laptops and much more [just updated]

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.